 Tell your landlord in writing when you want to end your lease, no matter what kind of lease you have, and even if you never signed a lease.

-It’s usually a good idea to give as much notice as you can, but when you must give that notice depends on the type of lease you have:
+Give your landlord as much notice as you can.
+When you must give that notice depends on the type of lease you have:

-If you have a week-to-week lease, give your landlord notice in writing at least seven days before you want the lease to end.
-It should be a full seven days before the rent payment would be due.
+- Week-to-week lease: Give your landlord notice in writing at least 7 days before you want the lease to end.
+It should be a full 7 days before the rent payment would be due.

-- Written lease with an end date: Although your lease may have a set end date, you may need to give your landlord written notice a few weeks or months before you move out.
-Read your lease agreement carefully to understand how much notice you must give.
+- Written lease with an end date: Read your lease agreement carefully to understand how much notice you must give.
+Even if your lease already has a set end date, you may need to give your landlord written notice a few weeks or months before you move out.

 If you don’t tell your landlord in enough time, you could have to pay rent beyond the time you live there.
 For example, if you have a month-to-month lease and you don’t give enough notice, you might have to pay an extra month’s rent.
 Your landlord can’t charge you rent forever, though.